ZhouXH-git/VCNN-nonlocal-constitutive-model/scalar-transport/README.md

 * 2. Run auto-generate_case.sh  (generate a family of flow & transport cases)
 * 3. Run get-raw-data.sh  (read all the raw data from generated transport cases)
 * 4. Run get-training-data.py  (process the raw data to training data)
-* 5. Run Training-VCNN.ipynb  (train the neural network)
+* 5. Run Training-VCNN.ipynb  (train the neural network using PyTorch)
 * 6. Run general-validation_full-stencil.sh (test the trained model in interpolation & extrapolation cases, but with full number of points within each cloud.
 Note that for testing, you may need to generate more cases in step 2.)

 Remember: